-The GOV.UK website contains daily and weekly accommodation offset rates for previous years (e.g. before 2020).
+The GOV.UK website contains daily and weekly accommodation offset rates for previous years (e.g. before the current tax year).

 Note: No other company benefits count towards the minimum wage (e.g. childcare vouchers, a company car, or food).
 But, you can use the minimum wage calculator to check payments.

 Your overall accommodation charges can include things like:

 For purposes of offset rates, an employer will be 'providing accommodation' if they (any):

 Important: The accommodation costs would count towards the National Minimum Wage or National Living Wage even in circumstances where the worker does not need to live in it to carry out the job.
 But, it only counts as a cost if the worker uses it, in cases where the employer provides it as 'optional' accommodation.

 Working for a local housing authority (or social housing provider) means you may get accommodation from the work.
 Even so, it would not count towards the National Minimum Wage or National Living Wage by automatic process.

 However, it would count if it was linked to the employment.
 A typical example would be a care warden who needs to live on site and has a place to live 'linked' to their job.